CodeWithEmil/CodeWithEmil/README.md

 ## 🚀 Frontend Web Developer
     Hello there and welcome! 🧑🏻‍💻

-My name is Emilio Nájera.
+My name is Emilio Nájera!
 I am 15 years old, and I'm from Mexico City, Mexico 🇲🇽.
-I am willing to help my community through the creation of useful projects.
+I am willing to help my community through the creation of useful projects that create a positive impact on people's lives.

-I'm currently involved in producing high-quality content related to teaching programming in social media through my project "[CodeWithEmil](https://instagram.com/CodeWithEmil)" 🔥.
+With 3k+ audiences, I'm currently involved in producing high-quality content focused on teaching programming of all expertise levels in social media through my project "[CodeWithEmil](https://instagram.com/CodeWithEmil)" 🔥.

 <br>

 ## 🥑 About Me
-&emsp;👩‍💻 I'm currently working on building useful apps with wonderful UI.
+&emsp;🌉 I'm currently working on building useful apps with wonderful UI.

 &emsp;🧠 I'm currently learning about HandsOnTable data grid.